blauwe-lucht/gitlab-nexus-cpp-conan-cmake-containers-demo/README.md

-# Demo of C++ development process using GitLab, Nexus, Harbour, Conan, CMake and containers
+# Demo of C++ development process using GitLab, Nexus, Conan, CMake and containers

 ## Prerequisites

+- Some Linux (tested with Kubuntu 22.04)
+- VirtualBox (tested with 7.0.20)
+- Vagrant (tested with 2.4.5)
+- Docker (tested with 28.1.1)
+- Visual Studio Code (tested with 1.100.2)

 You need to have some entries in your hosts file to make everything work correctly: